 Locals and visitors alike flock here to take pictures of the gleaming white structure reflected in the limpid waters of the lake and you can visit the mosque outside of prayer times as long as you are dressed modestly.

-One of the prettiest buildings in Kuala Terengganu is the Istana Muziah which means the Muziah Palace.
+One of the prettiest buildings in Kuala Terengganu is the Istana Maziah which means the Maziah Palace.

 This is former palace of the sultan and it stands near the central market and was constructed in the traditional colonial style.